hackclub/hackclub/workshops/login_auth/README.md

 ## Getting Started 🚀

+To get started, you should have a basic knowledge of:
+- HTML
+- CSS
+- JavaScript

+So let's begin 💨

 ### Creating a Firebase project 💻
 First, you will need to sign in to [Firebase](https://firebase.google.com/) using a Google account.
 You can [create one here](https://accounts.google.com/signup).